LCC-CIT/CS295N-CourseMaterials/Labs/Lab02/Lab2Instructions_CS295N.md

 #### Views

-Each view can just be a place-holder for the information described above.
+Each view can be mostly a place-holder for the information described above.
-It should have links to any sub-pages.
+It should have links to any sub-pages and back to the home page.

 #### Models

 No models are needed yet.
-You will add those in a future lab.
+You will add those in a future lab assignment.